18 of the Most Dangerous Roads in the World

-One of the world’s most isolated roads (and a regular fixture on all-American bucket lists), this icy finger of tarmac was built in 1974 as a supply route for the Trans-Alaska Pipeline System.
+One of the world’s most isolated and dangerous roads, this icy finger of tarmac was built in 1974 as a supply route for the Trans-Alaska Pipeline System.
 Tackle this route and you’ll need to pack plenty of supplies; there are just three towns on the 413 miles (or eerily, 666 kilometers) route, one of which is named Deadhorse.
 To complicate matters, large sections have fallen into disrepair, and its most famous claim to fame is a reminder that this isn’t a highway you want to break down on: It’s the longest stretch of road in North America without roadside services of any kind.
-Alaska is not the U.S. state with the most dangerous commute, though.
+Don’t forget to check out our guide to plan your Alaska road trip.

 Atlantic Road, Norway

-This twisting ribbon of coastal concrete might look beautiful, but don’t be fooled; it’s one of Norway’s most dangerous roads.
+This twisting ribbon of coastal concrete might look beautiful, but don’t be fooled; it’s one of Norway’s most dangerous roads when the wild Atlantic comes too close!
 Drive along it and you’ll feel as though you’re on a rollercoaster ride, thanks to the sharp turns, curves, and twists.
-When the weather’s bad—as it often is in this part of the world—visibility can disappear in a matter of seconds.
+When the weather’s bad though—as it often is in this part of the world—visibility can disappear in a matter of seconds.
 And then you’ve got huge, thundering walls of water which regularly crash over the road’s barriers.
-Before you find yourself in this situation, read up on these tips for driving in dangerous situations, or choose a trip that will be more relaxing.

 North Yungas Highway, Bolivia